 The planned workflow streamlines the data publication process by removing the initial gate of data validation prior to submission.
 Instead, SBGrid develops tools to complete post-deposition analysis and hopes to engage members of the community in the process.

-Currently, SBDG automatically processes all X-ray datasets using XIA2, an expert data processing system.
+Currently, SBDB automatically processes all X-ray datasets using XIA2, an expert data processing system.
 Dataset pages present the results.
 Some challenging datasets, however, might require manual processing and unique expertise for validation.
 “We want the community to be able to access all primary data as soon as possible and in parallel drive automatic evaluation to eventually catch up with cases that require more expertise,” says Sliz.

-As SBDG becomes established, the SBGrid team is already thinking about expansion beyond X-ray diffraction data.
+As SBDB becomes established, the SBGrid team is already thinking about expansion beyond X-ray diffraction data.
 Indeed, the data collection already includes microED, lattice light-sheet microscopy and molecular dynamics datasets.
 “This platform is applicable to other data-heavy fields of biomedical research,” says Sliz.
 “The same mechanism could be used to distribute other large datasets across the scientific community.”

 -- Elizabeth Dougherty